Suburbanno/AyuGramDocs/android/saving.md

 ## Save in Bot Dialogs

-You want it to be **disabled**, since bots often edit/delete messages to make sure you get the best experience.
+You want it to be **disabled**, since bots often edit/delete messages.